nirajbpant/Fitness-Pal-App/README.md

 Keras is one of the leading high-level neural networks APIs.
 It is written in Python and supports multiple back-end neural network computation engines.

+---
+## Documentation (Firebase and Firebase Auth)
+Firebase is Google’s mobile application development platform that helps you build, improve, and grow your app.
+Firebase Authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to your app.
+It supports authentication using passwords, phone numbers, popular federated identity providers like Google, Facebook and Twitter, and more.